PKPublicCode/SecuredApi/Docs/Product/Actions.md

 Fails if file not found.
 Set HTTP Code 404 to client response in this case
 ### [RemoteCall](../../SecuredApi/Logic/Routing.Actions.Model/Basic/RemoteCall.cs)
 #### Summary
-Makes outgoing http(s) call to downstream service and send current state of the client request.
+Makes outgoing http(s) call to remote service using current state of the client request.
 Response of the service, including headers, status code and body is saved to the client response
 #### Parameters
 |Name|Optional|Default Value|Description|
 |----|--------|-------------|-----------|